twilio/twilio-go/rest/api/v2010/docs/AccountsMessagesApi.md

 **AddressRetention** | **string** |
 **SmartEncoded** | **bool** | Whether to detect Unicode characters that have a similar GSM-7 character and replace them.
 Can be: &#x60;true&#x60; or &#x60;false&#x60;.
 **PersistentAction** | **[]string** | Rich actions for Channels Messages.
+**ShortenUrls** | **bool** | Determines the usage of Click Tracking.
+Setting it to &#x60;true&#x60; will instruct Twilio to replace all links in the Message with a shortened version based on the associated Domain Sid and track clicks on them.
+If this parameter is not set on an API call, we will use the value set on the Messaging Service.
+If this parameter is not set and the value is not configured on the Messaging Service used this will default to &#x60;false&#x60;.
 **ScheduleType** | **string** |
 **SendAt** | **time.Time** | The time that Twilio will send the message.
 Must be in ISO 8601 format.
 **SendAsMms** | **bool** | If set to True, Twilio will deliver the message as a single MMS message, regardless of the presence of media.